Josh Byrnes (politician): Career

+In November 2020, Iowa governor Kim Reynolds appointed him to the Iowa Utilities Board until April 30, 2025.

+Personal life

-Josh currently resides on an acreage in Mitchell County with his wife, Colleen, daughters, Alexandra and Scarlett, and son, Nolan.
+Byrnes resides on an acreage in Mitchell County with his wife, Colleen, daughters, Alexandra and Scarlett, and son, Nolan.
 Colleen is a family nurse practitioner at the Mitchell County Regional Hospital and has received numerous prestigious awards for her work.
 The family enjoys their acreage where they have a small cow calf herd, raise gourds and play ball on their diamond.

+Service

+According to the IUB website he was General Manager of Osage Municipal Utilities, a former CUSB Bank director and served on the Iowa Association of Municipal Utilities Board of Directors, American Public Power Associations DEED Board, and T&D World Executive Advisory Board.